The American Urban Reader

 6.5 Andrew Needham, The Valley of the Sun (2014)

-6.2 United Church of Christ, Toxic Waste and Race in the United States (1987)
+6.2 Commission for Racial Justice, United Church of Christ, Toxic Wastes and Race in the United States (1987)

 7.3 Clifton Hood, The Subway and the City (1993)

-7.4 Robert Fogelson, Wishful Thinking: Downtown and the Automobile Revolution (2001)
+7.4 Robert Fogelson, Wishful Thinking: Downtown and the Automotive Revolution (2001)

 7.5 D. Bradford Hunt, Planning a Social Disaster (2009)